bensonnalle/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+You need the mutating keyword.
+Becuase Swift by default prevents you from mutating struct properties

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+Yeah add mutating keyword

 ### Question 9